 HEDC has a diverse range of postgraduates spanning many disciplines, and indeed many institutions.
 In recent years we have had postgraduates who are staff at Otago University, lecturers from Polytechnics and teachers from industry training organisations.
 However, there is a common goal shared amongst all of the postgraduates, and that is an interest in teaching and research in higher education.

-You can also see the profiles of our current postgraduate students and their research topics on the our people page.
+You can see the profiles of our current postgraduate students and their research topics on the Our Postgraduates page.